-Section 17 Target Groups from a Database Accessed by LISTSERV his target group type is based on the Let LISTSERV Select Recipients from a Database recipient type in the Define Recipients wizard.
+Section 18 Creating Target Groups from a Database or LDAP Directory Accessed by LISTSERV his target group type is based on the Let LISTSERV Select Recipients from a Database recipient type in the Define Recipients wizard.
 Multiple screens take the data administrator through the process of defining a recipient target group using LISTSERV to select recipients from a database.